Luke Bailey (actor): Music

-Bailey is a songwriter and musician and has performed in several bands throughout his life, including playing bass guitar in Liverpool-based rock band Televaters, and vocals for Manchester-based blues-rock band, Velvet Slow Dogs.
-In October 2021, Bailey's band Small Black Arrows released their debut EP, entitled 'The Wave' on 42's Records to positive reviews.
+Bailey is also a songwriter and has performed in several bands throughout his life, including playing bass guitar in Liverpool-based rock band Televaters, and vocals for Manchester-based blues-rock band Velvet Slow Dogs.
+In October 2021, Bailey's band Small Black Arrows released their debut EP, The Wave, on 42's Records to positive reviews. and a reworked version of "Trojan Horse" from their acclaimed album The British Museum features in "Code of Silence".